fbpx

 1. Clean up your accounts

 I have always said, you don’t have to follow someone just because you know them.
-Social media means different things for different people.
+Social media means different things to different people.
 For some, it’s an intimate space to share their life privately with their friends.
 For some, it’s a business, and for others, it’s an influential space for their careers.
 You are the one who gets to define your social media.
 Because of this, it may be important to clean your account regularly.
 Unfollow the people who you no longer resonate with and don’t feel guilty about it.
 If you find that your self-esteem is dwindling because you’re comparing yourself to certain people, unfollow them.
 Protect your space.

 5. Turn off your notifications